Generic Stability and Modes of Convergence: Measures and random types

 \subsection{Random types and $R$-generic stability}

-Randomization of a first-order structure $M$, as formalized by Ben~Yaaocv and Keisler \cite{Ben-Keisler}, is a new {\em continuous} structure whose elements are random elements of $M$.
-In this section we show that a measure $\mu$ (in classical logic) is $R$-generically stable (as in Definition~\ref{generic-measure}) if and only if a canonical random-type (i.e. the natural extension) {\bf behaves like} generically stable types in continuous logic (as in Theorem~\ref{generic type continuous}).
-Although, in Section~4, we show that $R$-generic stability is equivalent to a perfect analog of generic stability in the sense of continuous logic.
+A randomization of a first-order structure $M$, as formalized by Ben~Yaaocv and Keisler \cite{Ben-Keisler}, is a new {\em continuous} structure whose elements are random elements of $M$.
+In this section we show that a measure $\mu$ (in classical logic) is $R$-generically stable (as in Definition~\ref{generic-measure}) if a canonical random-type (i.e. the natural extension) {\bf behaves like} generically stable types in continuous logic (as in Theorem~\ref{generic type continuous}).

 We assume familiarity with the basic notions about randomization of classical structures/theories as developed in \cite{Ben-Keisler} and \cite{Ben-transfer}.
+Although we will recall some notions and results from the research note \cite{Ben-transfer} in the following, and since this note is informal, we also refer to \cite[Subsection 3.2]{CGH-generic} and \cite[Sections 1 and 2]{Gannon transfer} for greater clarity and precision whenever necessary.

-Although we recall some notion and results from \cite{Ben-transfer}.
-In the following $T$ is a classical theory and $T^R$ its randomization, as a continuous theory.
+In the following $T$ is a classical theory in the language $L$ and $T^R$ its randomization in the language $L^R$, as a continuous theory.

 \begin{Convention} In this section, the symbol $\otimes$ is not used for the Morley product of types/measures, but will be used in another sense. \end{Convention}

 \begin{Convention} In the rest of the article, whenever necessary, we write the parameters in {\bf continuous} logic (i.e. in ${\Bbb U}$) in bold letters ${\bf a}, {\bf b}, {\bf c}\ldots$.
 Otherwise, we use $a, b, c,\ldots$. \end{Convention}